 Editing your profile

-Where you edit your OnPay profile will depend on whether you're an accountant with clients using OnPay, or you work at a company that uses OnPay to pay its workers.
+Where you edit your OnPay profile will depend on whether you're an accountant with clients using OnPay, or a company owner or administrator.
 We'll cover both workflows here.
 Select below which applies best to your role.

 Click on your profile in the upper right.